MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-settings.md

         ![Azure Information Protection prompt if new classification is lower](../media/info-protect-lower-justification.png)

-        This option is not applicable for sub-labels.
+        This option is not applicable for sublabels.

     - **For email messages with attachments, apply a label that matches the highest classification of those attachments**: When you set this option to **Recommended**, users are prompted to apply a label to their email message.
 The label is dynamically chosen, based on the classification labels that are applied to the attachments, and the highest classification label is selected.
 The attachment must be a physical file, and cannot be a link to a file (for example, a link to a file on SharePoint or OneDrive for Business).
 Users can accept the recommendation or dismiss it.
 When you set this option to **On**, the label is automatically applied but users can remove the label or select a different label before sending the email.